 By Srulik Dvorsky, CEO and co-founder, TailorMed.

-The ising out-of-pocket costs from health insurance is one of the most common barriers to health care for patients.
+The rising out-of-pocket costs from health insurance is one of the most common barriers to health care for patients.
 According to a recent study, 46 million people cannot afford needed care.
 With significant increases in job loss due to COVID-19, many people have become uninsured and are deferring care, which consequently places financial burdens on healthcare systems.

 Further, many patients who are uninsured or underinsured don’t know there are financial resources available that could help lower their out-of-pocket costs.
 Providers are in the unique position to adopt strategies to help remove barriers to treatment using technology, particularly for those struggling to afford care.
 These can lead to better financial outcomes for both the patient and provider.